Franklin-Muhuni/PNW-Automated-Dashboard/README.md

 # Load
 This step involved using SQLAlchemy to connect to SQL Server and writing the records within the finalized dataframes to a local database consisting of matching tables and columns.
 See the schema ERD.
 # Dashboard
 Data was queried and aggregated in this step to create table views that were imported into Power BI to be used in the construction of the data model.
-The interactive report can be found at

 ![Dashboard IMG](https://i.imgur.com/3HwTng5.png)